hackersanddesigners/the-hmm-livestream/README.md

     "foregroundColour": "#fff",
     "typeface": "Arial Rounded"
   },
-  "donateButton": false
+  "donateButton": false,
+  "stream": {
+    "testmode": true
   }
+}
 ```

-`ticker`:
+- `ticker`:
  - text
  - background and foreground color
  - typeface

-if enabling or not the `donate button`.
+- enable or not the `donate button`
+- set stream’s testmode on or off